chtheodoro/habfuzz/README.md

 #### What's next
 We are currently working on
 a.
 Including an option for a fourth fuzzy input variable
 b.
-Expanding the option to model response variables outside the 0-1 range for all algorithms (currently, this is applied only using the fuzzy rule-based Bayesian algorithm).
+Expanding the option to model response variables outside the 0-1 range for all algorithms (currently, this is applied only using the fuzzy rule-based Bayesian algorithm)

 #### References
 Brookes C.J., Kumar V. and Lane S.N.
 2010.
 A comparison of Fuzzy, Bayesian and Weighted Average formulations of an in-stream habitat suitability model.
 Proceedings of the International Congress on Environmental Modelling and Software, 5-8 Jul 2010, Ottawa, Canada.